gsbdarc/intro_to_yens_2024/docs/11_edit_files_vim.md

 - Then type `w` to write your current edits to the file and/or `q` to close the file and quit Vim; press `<ENTER>` (the enter key) to execute; in summary:
     - `:w<ENTER>` writes your current edits to the file but keeps Vim open
-    - `:q<ENTER>` closes the file and quits Vim without saving your current edits
+    - `:q<ENTER>` closes the file and quits Vim without saving your current edits.
+Vim will complain.
+Can overwrite with `:q!`
     - `:wq<ENTER>` writes your current edits to the file, closes it, and then quits Vim